ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * **NOW REQUIRED - NOT AN EXTRA:** ~~Work-efficient stream compaction (see above).~~
 * These 2 smaller features:
   * Refraction (e.g. glass/water) with Frensel effects using Schlick's
-    approximation or more accurate methods
+    approximation or more accurate methods.
-  * Physically-based depth-of-field (by jittering rays within an aperture)
+  * Physically-based depth-of-field (by jittering rays within an aperture).
-  * Recommended but not required: non-perfect specular surfaces
+  * Recommended but not required: non-perfect specular surfaces.
+(See below.)
-* Texture mapping
+* Texture mapping.
-* Bump mapping
+* Bump mapping.
-* Direct lighting (by taking a final ray directly to a random point on an emissive object acting as a light source)
+* Direct lighting (by taking a final ray directly to a random point on an emissive object acting as a light source).
-* Some method of defining object motion, and motion blur
+* Some method of defining object motion, and motion blur.
-* Subsurface scattering
+* Subsurface scattering.
 * Arbitrary mesh loading and rendering (e.g. `obj` files).
 You can find these online or export them from your favorite 3D modeling application.
   With approval, you may use a third-party OBJ loading code to bring the data